cysouw/diathesis/text/c06_prepositions.md

 - Er hackt das Holz. \
   Er hackt ein Loch in das Eis.

-###      --- [ ADJ > OBJ ] *Benefaktivdativ* --- {.unnumbered color=gray}
+###      --- [ ADJ > OBJ ] --- {.unnumbered}

 ### [ NAp | NAD ] Beneficiary dative {#sec:prepositions-benefactive-dative}

 The alternation of a dative with a *für* prepositional phrase is very widespread [@next a,b].
 It can be used with verbs that can be performed on behalf of somebody else (i.e. a ~~beneficiary~~, sometimes called ~~dativus commodi~~).
 In German grammar it is sometimes referred to as a "free dative" because it can be easily dropped completely.
+However, a more precise term in German would be ~~Benefaktivdativ~~.
 As Eisenberg [-@eisenberg2006a: 298] remarks, such datives are widespread, but cannot be used with all verbs and are thus a phenomenon that can be used for the sub-classification of verbs.
 Also note that this diathesis should be strongly differentiated from other "free datives", specifically possessor datives (see especially [@sec:case-possessor-accusative-to-dative; but also @sec:prepositions-possessor-of-location-to-dative-experiencer])

 ::: ex
 a.
 Ich koche dir eine Suppe.